 The Provisions give member and element load requirements that supplement those in the applicable building code.
-In order to accommodate both LRFD and ASD, the 2005 edition of the Provisions (AISC, 2005) was the first to provide two "available strengths," one for LRFD and one for ASD.
+In order to accommodate both load and resistance factor design (LRFD) and allowable strength design (ASD), the 2005 edition of the Provisions (AISC, 2005) was the first to provide two "available strengths," one for LRFD and one for ASD.
 "Available strength" is the term used in the Specification to cover both design strength (LRFD) and allowable strength (ASD).

 In some instances, the load effect defined in the Provisions must be combined with other loads.
 In such cases, the Provisions simply define the seismic load effect, which is combined with other loads using the appropriate load factor from the seismic load combinations in the applicable building code, and thus both LRFD and ASD are supported.
 The Provisions are intended for use with load combinations given in the applicable building code.
-However, since they are written for consistency with the load combinations given in ASCE/SEI 7 and the 2018 International Building Code (ICC, 2018), consistency with the applicable building code should be confirmed if another building code is applicable.
+However, because they are written for consistency with the load combinations given in ASCE/SEI 7 and the International Building Code (ICC, 2021), consistency with the applicable building code should be confirmed if another building code is applicable.